pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 The course will run over 10 weeks, starting on Feb 26.

 **Every week, you'll receive an email** with an example situation (we'll pretend you're the person in the situation).
 We'll use _have-done lists_ to help write some objectives to get progress on that example situation.
+Here's an example [article which resembles how an example will be delivered](https://medium.com/@pascallaliberte/install-those-resolutions-962f7b52ac3b#.fwjhfv7px) in your email.

 Week after week, example by example, you'll **unlearn what leads to stale outcomes**, and you'll learn new ways to write objectives that get you what you really want.
 It'll be like **learning a new language**.